 Cocaine Addiction in New York

-Dr. Arnold Washton of Recovery Options specializes in the confidential treatment of cocaine addiction in New York.
-With personalized treatment plans designed to help professionals, executives and high profile individuals, Dr. Washton makes private outpatient addiction treatment available to those who are grappling with substance abuse.
+Dr. Arnold Washton, founder of Recovery Options, provides private confidential treatment for cocaine addiction in New York.
+With personalized treatment plans designed to help professionals, executives, and other high-functioning persons, Dr. Washton offers an alternative to standard addiction clinics and programs for discerning clients who want discreet treatment for problems with cocaine and other substance abuse.

-If you struggle with a cocaine addiction in New York, Dr. Washton can help.
-At Recovery Options, you’ll have the freedom to choose what type of treatment is best for you and your lifestyle.
-We will work closely and collaboratively with you to determine what treatment approach may work best to help you overcome your cocaine addiction.
-By addressing the emotional and psychological issues underlying your cocaine addiction, we can help you find the strength to not only stop using cocaine but also to stay stopped and prevent relapse over the long term.
+If you want personalized treatment for a cocaine problem in Manhattan, Dr. Washton can help.
+At Recovery Options, you’ll have the freedom to choose what type of treatment works best for you (e.g., individual sessions, small group sessions, etc) and fits into your lifestyle.
+In addition to your cocaine problem, we address the emotional and psychological issues underlying your substance use to prevent relapse over the long term.

-Using an integrative, motivational approach, Dr. Washton and his team at Recovery Options can help you make the changes you need to recover from cocaine addiction and get your life back on track.
-At our private practice, you can engage in private one-on-one treatment sessions, take part in supportive group therapy or select a combination of both.
+Our personalized approach is designed to help you make the needed changes to successfully recover from cocaine addiction and get your life back on track.
+Our private confidential practice offers private one-on-one therapy sessions as well as group therapy, based on what is needed and makes the most sense.
 If you’re a high-functioning person ready to end your cocaine addiction in New York, Recovery Options is here to help you reach that goal.

 Identifying Cocaine Addiction in New York